xin1200404/sdn-firewall/README.md

 This is controller file.
 This file is to implement logic and firewall rules

 ## project.pdf ##
-This is final project report containing screenshots and explanations to all final project assingments
+This is project report containing screenshots and explanations

 ## README ##
 This is this file.
-It describes the contents of each file in final project
+It describes the contents of each file in project

 ---------------------------------------------------